William-Shearer/William-Shearer/README.md

 - 📫 e-mail: misanthropus_ornatus@live.com

 Additional info:
 I am an old guy.
 I have been hobby programming in various (many) languages and on several platforms since 1986.
-I do not work as a programmer, though knowledge of it has often helped me in what work I did do, quite extensively.
-Obtaining "official" programming certificates with HarvardX was merely closing the circle of something that turned out to be a life-long interest, which all those years ago I thought was only a passing phase.
-I was wrong.
+I do not work as a programmer, though knowledge of it has often helped me in what other work I did, quite extensively.
+Obtaining "official" programming certificates with HarvardX is merely closing the circle of something that turned out to be a life-long interest.
 Best wishes to anyone who visits here.
 <!---
 William-Shearer/William-Shearer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.